Any links on this page that lead to products on Amazon are affiliate links and I earn a commission (at no extra cost to you) if you make a purchase.

 If there is an excessive amount of oxygen free radicals, oxidative stress occurs.
 This stress puts us at an increased risk for various diseases such as cardiovascular disease, cancer, diabetes, and Alzheimer’s disease.

 How free radicals work

 A free radical is a molecule with an unpaired electron.
 There are different types of free radicals.
-The most important are the oxygen free radicals.
+The most important is the oxygen-free radicals.
 Oxygen in the body splits into single atoms with unpaired electrons.

 How antioxidants work